-TAD is responsible for local property tax appraisal and exemption administration for over seventy jurisdictions or taxing units within the county.
+Tarrant County currently has an estimated population of 2,111,000 and has experienced an overall growth rate of over 12% in the last decade.
+TAD is responsible for local property tax appraisal and exemption administration for approximately 1,857,000 parcels in over seventy jurisdictions or taxing units within Tarrant County.
 Each taxing unit, such as the county, a city, school district, municipal utility district, etc., determines its own tax rate to generate revenue to pay for such things as police and fire protection, public schools, road and street maintenance, courts, water and sewer systems, and other public services.
 Market, appraised and taxable values are determined by the appraisal district and used by the taxing units to calculate and determine the annual tax burden.
-TAD also administers and determines eligibility for various types of property tax exemptions that are authorized by state and local governments, such as those for homeowners, the elderly, disabled persons, disabled veterans, veterans and charitable or religious organizations.
+TAD also administers and determines eligibility for various types of property tax exemptions that are authorized by state and local governments, such as those for homeowners, the elderly, disabled persons, disabled veterans, and charitable or religious organizations.